Panadol Rapid Caplets (Paracetamol)

 Drug Interactions

-- Warfarin or similar blood-thinning medicines
+- Warfarin and similar blood thinners

 - Metoclopramide (for nausea and vomiting)